 - Electricity transmission

-- Generation or consulting engineering
+- Consulting engineering

 - study for a higher degree

-Not more than 3 months after the scholarship terminates the scholar shall submit to the Advisory Committee a full report, suitable for circulation within the electricity supply industry, on the work performed during the tenure of the scholarship.
+- The scholar shall submit quarterly reports to the Advisory Committee giving a general account of the work performed during the previous quarter and impressions gained thereby.
+Reports from (recent) prior scholars are posted here.Not more than 3 months after the scholarship terminates the scholar shall submit to the Advisory Committee a full report, suitable for circulation within the electricity supply industry, on the work performed during the tenure of the scholarship.

-The scholar shall, in any published paper or report dealing directly with work performed as such scholar, state that the work was so performed as a holder of the E.S.
+- The scholar shall, in any published paper or report dealing directly with work performed as such scholar, state that the work was so performed as a holder of the E.S.
 Cornwall Memorial Scholarship, The University of Queensland.

-After the termination of the scholarship the scholar shall deliver at The University of Queensland any lectures as may be required by the University within the field of enquiries as a scholar, payment for such lectures to be made at the standard rate for specialist lectures.
+- After the termination of the scholarship the scholar shall deliver at The University of Queensland any lectures as may be required by the University within the field of enquiries as a scholar, payment for such lectures to be made at the standard rate for specialist lectures.

 - Applications for the scholarship, including the Scholarship Application Form shall be lodged by email (firstname.lastname@example.org) at the University of Queensland on or before 31 July of the year the award is to be made.
 The applicant shall indicate their objectives and program of work, organisations to target, areas of work, what they would learn and benefit/relevance to Australian industry.
 Applicants are not expected to have arranged conditional offers of employment.

 - Reports by the scholar and other communications arising out of the scholarship, shall in the first instance be sent to the Chairman of the Advisory Committee.